NREL/HPC/docs/Documentation/Systems/Kestrel/Running/debugging_at_scale.md

         * Number of nodes
         * Time of the request

-    When the work is complete, please inform the Eagle system administrators, so the reservation can be released.
+    When the work is complete, please inform the HPC Operations team, so the reservation can be released.
 The project allocation will be charged for the reserved time, up until the reservation is released, whether that time is used or not.

     When your reserved time starts you may run either interactive jobs or regular batch jobs on the nodes in the reservation.